Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 "Yes, dear?"

 "Maybe you should talk to Jimmy.
 Share some of the things you just told me.
-It might help him remember his obligations…"
+It might help him remember his obligations..."

 Beau considered that, then nodded.
 It was only fair.
 He hadn’t exactly come into the office expecting to be able to breeze blindly in and lay down the law according to his guiding principles, but he’d not *really* been prepared for the gap between ideal and real.
 He’d thought he was too old for an education.
 But, the Oval Office had taught the old dog some new tricks.

 "...I’ll do that," he agreed.

 Of course, there *was* room for improvement.
 Some old mistakes that needed to be set right, as much as they could.
-Sartori had done more than a few dark and terrible things himself, and Beau felt a strong need to…
+Sartori had done more than a few dark and terrible things himself, and Beau felt a strong need to...

 Well, to not tacitly endorse them.